stathismast/parallel-matrix-convolution/README.md

 ## Examples

-- You can find find examples of input files into waterfall/ folder
+- You can find examples of input files into waterfall/ folder.